Raviteq/adrapid-api/source/index.html.md

 ### Description of order workflow
 `AdRapid` is a ad creation platform used for producing *html5 banners* as well as ads for print.
 The platform uses a concept of `users`, `templates` and `banners`.
-Each `user` has access to a given set of `templates`.
-A `template` describes the overall layout and animations of an ad.
+Each user has access to a given set of template.
+A template describes the overall layout and animations of an ad.
 A template contains a set of available `ad formats`, for different types of ads.
-The user supplies texts, images and colors, as well as the desired `ad formats`, thereby creating an `order`.
+The user supplies texts, images and colors, as well as the desired ad formats, thereby creating an `order`.
 The resulting order is sent to AdRapid and the resulting `banners` are produced and returned to the user.

 # Authentication